caktus/jade-truffle/{{cookiecutter.project_app}}/README.md

 ```
 $ brew install geckodriver
 ```

+{% if cookiecutter.testing_type == 'pytest' %}
+Note that accessibility tests run before migration checks, so any test errors in the accessibility tests will be output before any of the migration information.
+You may need to scroll up further than you expect in order to see the accessibility test errors, beginning with ``Accessibility violations:``
+{% endif %}
 {% endif %}

 NOTE: This project uses ``pip-tools``.
 If the dependency `.txt` files need to be